wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.II.9

 <p class=fip id=p9>
-9.&emsp;Myths and magic are closely associated, since myths are usually related to ego origins, and magic to the powers the ego ascribes to itself.
+9. Myths and magic are closely associated, since myths are usually related to ego origins, and magic to the powers the ego ascribes to itself.
 <sup>2</sup>Mythological systems generally include some account of ‘the creation,’ and associate this with its particular form of magic.
 <sup>3</sup>The so-called ‘battle for survival’ is only the ego’s struggle to preserve itself, and its interpretation of its own beginning.
 <sup>4</sup>This beginning is usually associated with physical birth, because it is hard to maintain that the ego existed before that point in time.